steven-midgley/project_one/README.md

 ---

+## Interactive Map Features

+The project includes an interactive map that dynamically displays flight paths and other flight data.
+The map is generated using Folium and Flask, allowing users to explore different aspects of the dataset.

+### **Features:**

+1. **Dynamic Map Creation:**
+- Maps are generated dynamically on-demand based on flight data from the flight_states.csv file.
+- The map renders flight paths and uses markers and polylines to represent flight categories and paths.
+- Flight markers are color-coded based on aircraft categories.

+2. **Routes in Flask:**
+- **/:** Home page where users can run Python code via Pyodide.
+- **/all_crafts:** Generates a map of all tracked flights and renders it dynamically on a separate HTML page.
+- **/icao24_flight_path:** Generates specific flight paths using Folium and the flight's icao24 code.

+3. **Deployment:**
+- The web app is deployed on a DigitalOcean Droplet, allowing for a serverless experience.
+All code is run through Flask, served via Gunicorn, and dynamically renders the maps without any hardcoded HTML.

+4. **Real-Time Data Handling:**
+- The app dynamically reads flight data (from CSV) and feeds it into the map to reflect real-time or pre-recorded flight paths.

+5. **Automation:**
+- A script automatically converts Jupyter notebooks (.ipynb) to Python scripts (.py), allowing for seamless integration with the Flask app.
+The script can be found at notebooks/scripts/ipynb_script_converter.py.

 ## Results and Insights

 - Add info here....
 (Describe the results you obtained, highlighting any important findings related to flight delays or predictions.)